markwal/Cura-OctoPrintUpload/README.md

 Be careful, the unzipper often tacks on the name of the zip as a folder at the bottom and you don't want it nested.
 You want the files to show up in that folder.

+## Running from source
+Alternatively you can run from the source directly.
+It'll make it easy to update in the future.
+Use git to clone this repository into the folders given above.

 ## Configuration
 Boot up Cura, choose the following from the Menu Bar: Extensions->OctoPrint->Servers.
 Click "Add" and tell it the url to your OctoPrint instance (i.e. http://octo.local) and give it the API key from OctoPrint (it's in Settings->API).